shakilahmad3434/javascript-projects/Countdown Timer/README.md

 ## 🚀 Features
 - Real-time countdown updates.
-- Customizable target date and time.
+- Customizable target date and time and event Birthday.
 - Responsive design for seamless use across devices.
 - Simple and clean user interface.